Dabbling in Jet Lag

 How is living in France different from the US?

 Living in France is quite different from the US.
 The biggest discrepancies can be seen in the culture, language, healthcare system, and lifestyle.
-In France, speaking French is mandatory.
-And it can be challenging to find people who speak English or any other language.
-In the US, English is the main language, but it’s very easy to find other expats, especially in big cities like New York.
+In France, French is the main language.
+In the US, it’s English.
 Healthcare is also very different.
 The US has private health insurance companies while France has universal healthcare.
-In general, medical treatment in France is more accessible and affordable than in the US.
-Additionally, life, in general, tends to be slower in France compared to the US.
-There’s also a better work-life balance with an emphasis on family time.
+Finally, the French culture put priority on maintaining a good work-life balance.

 Read More Articles about France

-Hope you enjoyed my post on the pros and cons of living in France and found it useful.
+Hope you enjoyed my post and found it useful.
 Here are some other articles that I think you might find interesting.

 - 3 Days in Strasbourg – The Perfect Itinerary